ebi-uniprot/ProtVista/userGuide.md

 ### Shapes and colours of features

 Sequence features that generally span multiple amino acids (like domains) are represented by rectangles.
 Other shapes represent sequence features that generally span only one amino acid.
 For example in the screenshot below, the purple rectangle represents a domain and the pink circle represents an active site.
 One track can have several sub-categories of features grouped inside it.
-Each feature sub-category has a dedicated colour (for example ‘active site’ will have a different colour to ‘binding site’).
+Each feature sub-category has a dedicated colour (for example 'active site' will have a different colour to 'binding site').

 ![Shapes and colours](./images/shapes.png)

 ### Getting more information on track names and features

-To learn more about a feature track’s name or or sub-category’s name and definition, hover over the title with your mouse.
+To learn more about a feature track's name or or sub-category's name and definition, hover over the title with your mouse.

 ![Tracks title](./images/typeTitle.png)